bolinocroustibat/discogs-tag-updater/README.md

 ```

 This will show a menu with the following options:
-- Update ID3 tags of the local files using Discogs
+- 💿✏️🏷️ Update ID3 tags of the local files using Discogs
-- Rename files using their ID3 tags
+- 💿✏️📁 Rename files using their ID3 tags
-- Update ID3 tags and rename files (performs both operations in sequence)
+- 💿✏️🏷️➡️📁 Update ID3 tags and rename files

 #### See it in action
 [https://youtu.be/mWQZJS94p40](https://youtu.be/mWQZJS94p40)
 Thanks to Bas Curtiz for creating the video.

-### Spotify utilities
+### Spotify (🟢) utilities

 The first time you run the Spotify script, it will:
 1. Open your browser